puppetlabs/puppetlabs-splunk_hec/README.md

 4. `puppet:activities_rbac`

-    RBAC events such user login or creating or modifying users and groups.
+    RBAC events such as creating and/or modifying users or groups, and user logins.

+    **Note**: RBAC events can be disabled from the pe_event_forwarding module for performance reasons.
+Ensure the `disable_rbac` parameter is set to false in the pe_event_forwarding module if you wish to send RBAC events to Splunk.

 5. `puppet:activities_classifier`